thehyve/transmart-core/transmart-batch/docs/data_formats/subject-sample-mapping.md

 - `SAMPLE_TYPE` Study context dependent indicator of the type of sample.
 Usually a genetic or phenotypic sample state.
 May be used as a placeholder to replace `SAMPLETYPE` in the `CATEGORY_CD`.
 - `TISSUE_TYPE` The type of tissue or part of the body from which the sample originates.
 May be used as a placeholder to replace `TISSUETYPE` and `ATTR1` (legacy) in the `CATEGORY_CD`.
 - `TIME_POINT` Timepoint indicator at which the sample was isolated.
 May be used as a placeholder to replace `TIMEPOINT` and `ATTR2` (legacy) in the `CATEGORY_CD`.
-- `CATGEORY_CD` The concept path of the node to be created.
+- `CATGEORY_CD` **Mandatory.** The concept path of the node to be created.
 Components of the path are separated by a `+`.
 It may include several placeholders (see the descriptions of the other columns).
 In principle it can differ among the several assays, but that code path has never been tested.
 - `SOURCE_CD` **Deprecated.** Column must be present, but will be ignored.
 - `PATIENT_VISIT` **Not yet implemented.** Integer variable used to indicate this sample was collected during a patient visit provided in [patient visit mapping file](patient-visit-mapping.md).
 - `<MODIFIER>` **Not yet implemented.** Additional columns may be added for each modifier you would like to use.
 The column name should be named `CATMOD:` (for categorical modifiers) or `NUMMOD:` (for numerical modifiers) followed by the name of the modifier (e.g. )